-The EduCloud team at the Center for Instruction, Technology & Innovation develops online/offline solutions for districts and other BOCES.
+The EduCloud team at the CiTi develops online/offline solutions for districts and other BOCES.
 Data-driven solutions are developed using industry-current cloud management systems, SQL systems and server platforms.
 Industry-standard design principles are considered on all applications and is foundational to all aspects of development.
 Online and offline delivery systems include support for all current systems and mobile applications.
 New to CiTi is an Amazon Web Services K-12 partnership that will allow districts and BOCES to leverage the AWS platform to build secure, sophisticated, flexible, scalable and reliable applications, processes and workflows.